 Lawful development certificate

-A Lawful Development Certificate (LDC) is a legally binding document issued by a local panning authority to confirm that either:
+A Lawful Development Certificate (LDC) is a legally binding document issued by a local planning authority to confirm that either:

 - A proposed development does not require planning permission OR

 - that development that has already taken place either did not need planning permission or took place so long ago that it is immune from enforcement action.

 A LDC provides proof that a development is lawful and can be produced in the case of any challenges or for a house sale etc.

 Provide as much accurate and detailed information as possible - the onus of proof is on the applicant to demonstrate that a certificate ought to be issued.